 - Customer dashboard – buyers get a comprehensive dashboard to manage their accounts, orders, and digital products.

 - Limited customer support – customer support is available as a premium service.
-Sellers will need to rely on existing documentation or reach out to other users via the community forum for help.
+Sellers must rely on existing documentation or reach out to other users via the community forum for help.

-- Outdated themes – the available themes look less modern compared to other platforms, which means you may have to extensively customize them.
+- Outdated themes – the available themes look less modern than other platforms, so you may have to customize them extensively.

-With a user-friendly interface and plenty of great features, AbanteCart is a good option for newcomers and small business owners looking for a free eCommerce solution.
+With a user-friendly interface and many features, AbanteCart is a good option for newcomers and small business owners looking for a free eCommerce solution.

 Pricing and Plans